sx-bet/sx-bet-api-docs/source/includes/_trades.md

 }
 ```

 This endpoint retrieves past trades on the exchange split up by order.
 This is a paginated endpoint.
 For example, if a trade fills more than one order at once, it will show up as two entries for the bettor.
-It is returned

 ### HTTP Request